dddrrreee/cs140e-25win/labs/15-vm-coherence/README.md

   - You may want to enable all the staff code so you start from a known working (hopefully) state.

-  - NOTE: if it fails, make sure that your `vm_map_sec` calls `staff_mmu_sync_pte_mods()` after modifying the page table if the MMU is enabled or the test will fail.

 The test uses the arm1176 performance counters to do some simple checks that your invalidation and caching code works correctly.
 The header files used:

-  - `armv6-pmu.h` defines the different performance counter routines.
+  - `libpi/include/armv6-pmu.h` defines the different performance counter routines.
 See 3-134 in the arm1176.pdf document for more discussion.
     The big picture is that we can enable two of many counters at a time (e.g., dcache misses.  icache misses, write back count etc) and use them to check different properties.
 Today we mainly use them to check that key VM operations flushed caches by counting cache misses.

   - `cache-support.h`: enable different caches on the arm by setting the right bits in the cp15 register.

 ----------------------------------------------------------------------
-## Part 1: `domain_access_ctrl_set()`
+## Part 1: simple helpers

+To warm up, we'll do two simple helper routines.

+#### write `mmu.c:domain_access_ctrl_set()`

 Most of you already have this, but in case not:
-  - Implement `domain_access_ctrl_set()`
+  - Implement `domain_access_ctrl_set()`  in `mmu.c`
+  - If you have it in `pinned-vm.c` move it to `mmu.c` so we can use it with full page tables next week.
   - Make sure you obey any requirements for coherence stated in Chapter B2, specifically B2-24 (2.7.6).
 Make sure the code still works!